Christina Perri: 2010–2012:Lovestrong

 Perri's song "Jar of Hearts" was featured on So You Think You Can Dance during the show of June 30, 2010 in a performance by Billy Bell and Kathryn McCormick.
 Perri's friend Keltie Knight passed the song to show choreographer Stacey Tookey, as Perri was unsigned at the time.
 Perri and Knight watched the performance in the audience.
 Following its exposure on the show, "Jar of Hearts" sold 48,000 digital copies in its first week, debuting on the Billboard Hot 100 at No. 63 and reaching No. 28 on Billboard's Hot Digital Songs.
 Within a month, it had sold more than 100,000 copies.
 The song peaked at number 17 on the Hot 100.

 Following the success of "Jar of Hearts", Perri signed a deal with Atlantic Records on July 21, 2010.
 She recorded an EP titled The Ocean Way Sessions that was released on November 9, 2010.
 The second single from Perri's debut album, "Arms", was released on March 15, 2011.
 She released her debut album, Lovestrong, on May 10, 2011.
 It debuted at number 4 on the Billboard 200, with first-week sales of 58,000 copies.
 In the United Kingdom, Lovestrong was the thirteenth highest selling debut album of 2011.

 In July 2011, Perri embarked on her first world tour, the Lovestrong Tour, which lasted for almost exactly a year and consisted of 71 dates.
 Perri released her single "A Thousand Years", which appeared on the soundtrack of The Twilight Saga: Breaking Dawn – Part 1, on October 18, 2011.
-The song debuted at number 63 on the Billboard Hot 100 and peaked at number 31, but has been certified 4× platinum with over 4 million sales in the US alone since.
+The song debuted at number 63 on the Billboard Hot 100 and peaked at number 31, and has since been certified 4× platinum with over 4 million sales in the US alone.
 The song is Perri's most successful single to date.
 The album's third and final single, "Distance", was released on March 20, 2012.
 Perri also announced in San Juan, Puerto Rico during her Lovestrong Tour that she had begun to work on her second studio album.
 In addition, in late 2012 Perri was the opening act for Jason Mraz's concert tour, the Love Is a Four Letter Word Tour, across continental North America in 2012.

 On August 1, 2012, she announced via Facebook that A Very Merry Perri Christmas EP would be released on October 16, 2012.
 The album consisted of one original song, "Something About December", which served as the lead single, as well as four covers.
 Perri re-recorded "A Thousand Years" for The Twilight Saga: Breaking Dawn – Part 2 soundtrack with guest vocals from Steve Kazee, titled "A Thousand Years, Pt.
 2".
 On May 14, 2013, she received the BMI award for her song "A Thousand Years" at the 61st annual BMI Pop Awards held in Beverly Hills, California.